 Common Name: Showy Sunflower

-Helianthus laetiflorus is a Perennial up to 2.00 metres tall.
+Helianthus laetiflorus is a perennial plant that can grow up to 2.00 metres tall.

 Central N. America - Pennsylvania to Minnesota.